brainglobe/brainglobe.github.io/docs/source/blog/axolotl-atlas-added.md

 ## How do I use the new atlas?

-You can use the axolotl atlas for visualisation (but not registration) like other BrainGlobe atlases.
+You can use the axolotl atlas for visualisation like other BrainGlobe atlases.
 If you're interested in what a axolotl brain looks like, you could follow the steps below

 * Install BrainGlobe ([instructions](/documentation/index))
 * Open napari and follow the steps in our [download tutorial](/tutorials/manage-atlases-in-GUI.md) for the axolotl atlas